-Inside: Choose from one of these Mom approved most durable backpacks for your student.
+Choose one of these Mom approved most durable backpacks for your student.
 Buy once and save year after year!
-These bags hold up to the toughest kids.

-But by Christmas break, that backpack was nearly ruined.
+But by Christmas break, that backpack was ripped and ruined.
 The cheap material wouldn’t stitch back together.
 (Not that I’m much in the seamstress department to begin with.)

-After talking to friends, I discovered that there were durable backpacks out there that really would last for years and years.
+I discovered that there were durable backpacks out there that would last for years and years.
 They even held up to roughhousing boys.
-Curious, I decided to give it a try.
-My then 2nd grader got his first durable backpack, and from that experience I have never looked back.

 Let’s look at some of…